This Is the "It" Hairstyle the Year You Were Born

 This hairstyle would eventually epitomize the hippie culture of the 1970s, but it's perhaps best embodied by Cher, who became a style icon during the middle of the decade thanks to her hit with Sonny Bono, "I Got You Babe."

-Another style icon of the decade, British supermodel Twiggy, popularized the pixie cut with a deep side-part.
-This hairstyle eventually came to epitomize the mod look, along with Sassoon’s five-point cut.
+British supermodel Twiggy, another style icon of the 1960s, popularized the pixie cut with a deep side-part.
+This hairstyle eventually came to epitomize the mod look, along with Sassoon's five-point cut.

 1968: The Mop-Top